Lawrence-B120/sem/use-cases/use-case-2.md

-# USE CASE: 2 Produce a Report on the details of a City
+# USE CASE: 2 Produce a Report on the Details of a City

 ## CHARACTERISTIC INFORMATION